Fusho-n-Delilah/spring-boot-ssr-hr-app/README.md

 # Yogi HR
- A springboot server-side rendered app using thymeleaf and bootstrap.
+ A spring boot server-side rendered app using thymeleaf and bootstrap.
 This project is an attempt at reverse engineering a popular payroll software as a demo of my ability to work with Spring Boot and popular design patterns.
 I had a lot of fun tackling challenges such as implementing basic HTTP auth (including role based access, database password encryption, and custom authentication success handlers), implementing charts with Chart JS, Server-side rendering, and the multiplicity of database tables and trying to maintain 3NF.
 In the end I built something I'm proud of.
 Thank you for checking out my project!

 ![YogiHR](https://github.com/user-attachments/assets/58cf3cc8-ba6d-4e69-8d83-1fe06f97f6b9)